openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

    * - Started At
      - The date and time that the learner started to take the proctored exam.
    * - Completed At
-     - The date and time that the learner completed the proctored exam.
+     - The date and time that the learner submitted the proctored exam.
    * - Status
      - The status of the proctoring session review.
 Possible values are ``created``, ``ready to start``, ``started``, ``timed out``,